robin-rpr/calos/doc/install.rst

   * :code:`python3-cython`: Python 3 Cython library, used for building Python packages.
   * :code:`python3-devel`: Python 3 development headers and libraries.
   * :code:`python3`: Python 3 interpreter, used for building Python packages.
+  * :code:`json-c` is a JSON parsing library, used for parsing .json files.
   * :code:`git`: Version control system for creating a runtime build cache, during the image(1) build command process.